Chandannagar: Merger with India

 India became independent from Britain in 1947.
-In June 1948, the French Government held a plebiscite which found that 97% of Chandannagar's residents wished to become part of India.
-In May 1950, the French allowed the Indian government to assume de facto control over Chandannagar, officially ceding the city to India on 2 February 1951.
+On 29 June 1948, the French Government recognised the right to determination of the people of the French Settlements in India, and held a referendum on 19 June 1949, which found that 98.5% of Chandannagar's residents wished to become part of India. on 2 May 1950, the French allowed the Indian government to assume de facto control over Chandannagar, officially ceding sovereignty of the city to India on 2 February 1951.
 De jure transfer took place on 9 June 1952.
 The inhabitants were given the option to retain French nationality, like their counterparts in Pondicherry.

 On 2 October 1954, Chandannagar was integrated into the state of West Bengal.